Australian authoritarianism

 2 Whistleblower persecution

-Speaking up about government wrongdoing is a dangerous business in Australia, and people go to prison for explosing crimes.
+Speaking up about government wrongdoing is a dangerous business in Australia, and people go to prison for exposing crimes.

-3 The army is not for the public good
+3 The defence forces are not for the public good

-Soldiers shouldn’t be guided by public interest, commonwealth says
+I haven’t read about this yet, but here is a provocative headline for you: Soldiers shouldn’t be guided by public interest, commonwealth says:

 “We don’t want those in the military to be able to act by reference as something as nebulous as the public interest,” McDonald said.